Should I use Global Reach Group?

-This Global Reach Partners review will help readers understand all aspects relating to the service, pricing, and process of making an international money transfer with Global Reach.
-From Global Reach exchange rates, through to safety and reliability, we have provided more information on Global Reach than anywhere else that can be found online.
+This Global Reach Group review will help readers understand all aspects relating to the service, pricing, and process of making an international money transfer with Global Reach.
+From Global Reach exchange rates, through to safety and reliability, we have provided more information on Global Reach than any other Global Reach review that can be found online.

 Is Global Reach Reliable?

 Global Reach (officially: Global Reach Partners Limited) was originally established in 2001 as four separate brand names; Corporate FX, Private FX, Smart FX and Travel FX, which were merged into Global Reach in 2012.